wazuh/wazuh-documentation/source/installation-guide/index.rst

 On-premises Wazuh deployment
 ----------------------------

-For deploying Wazuh on-premises youca can choose between two different options.
+For deploying Wazuh on-premises you can choose between two different options.
 With an **all-in-one deployment** all Wazuh central components are installed on the same host.
 On the other hand, with a **distributed deployment** each component is installed on a separate host as a single-node or multi-node cluster.

 All-in-one deployment